-- A religion which involves belief in more than one God, and - · A religion which does not involve belief in a God.
+• A religion which involves belief in more than one God, and

+• A religion which does not involve belief in a God.

-Case law has identified certain characteristics which describe the meaning of religion for the purposes of charity law, which are characterised by a belief in a supreme being and an expression of belief in that supreme being through worship.
+the purposes of charity law, which are characterised by a belief in a supreme being and an expression of belief in that supreme being through worship.

-Siblings refers to sister, half-sister, adopted sister, step sister, foster sister or the child of the parent/carer's partner where the child for whom the place is sought is living in the same family unit at the same address as that sibling, currently attending the school in Year 7-10 at the time of application and who will still be attending the school in the Academic Year 2023-2024.
+Siblings refers to sister, half-sister, adopted sister, step sister, foster sister or the child of the parent/carer's partner where the child for whom the place is sought is living in the same family unit at the same address as that sibling, currently attending the school in Year 7-11 at the time of application and who will still be attending the school in the Academic Year 2024-2025.

-A 'Looked After Child' has the same meaning as in section 22(I) of the Children Act 1989, and means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application to the school.
+A 'Looked After Child' has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application to the school.